dotnet/runtime/docs/design/coreclr/jit/jit-call-morphing.md

 calls for x86 but do not allow them for the other architectures.

-Rules for when Arguments must be evaluated into temp LclVars
+Rules for when Arguments must be evaluated early
 -----------------

 During the first Morph phase known as global Morph we call `CallArgs::ArgsComplete()`